Global Accessibility Awareness Day

 It is Saint Joseph's University's mission to be an "inclusive and diverse community that educates and cares for the whole person."
 An important part of the mission is to make sure that all instructional materials and online courses are accessible to individuals with disabilities at the same time that they are available to any other student enrolled in that program.

-While Saint Joseph’s takes pride in being at the forefront of utilizing innovative technologies to enhance and promote learning, the burden of ensuring that these tools are available and useable by all students across campus is every growing.
+While Saint Joseph’s takes pride in being at the forefront of utilizing innovative technologies to enhance and promote learning, the burden of ensuring that these tools are available and useable by all students across campus is ever growing.
 These technologies are widely integrated into the educational process both in class and beyond, where they are also used for individual and collaborative research projects.
 Faculty are encouraged to utilize the academic technology to further promote growth in and outside of the classroom.
 Students are challenged to interact with the tools to build the skills and expertise they can utilize after graduation.

 Professors of the University may think, “I don’t have any students with disabilities in my course.”
 Let’s look at the numbers.
 Here at Saint Joseph's we have 382 students that have identified with the Office of Student Disability Services (data from 2015-2016 report by the Office of Student Disability Services).
 These are only those students who self-identified; many choose not to self-identify.
 These students are members of all 4 schools- Haub School of Business, Colllege of Arts and Sciences, Haub Degree Completion, and the School of Professional and Liberal Studies.
 Identified disabilities range from a learning disability to aspergers.